langchain-ai/langchain/templates/rag-multi-modal-mv-local/README.md

-# RAG - Olama, Chroma - multi-modal, multi-vector, local
+# RAG - Ollama, Chroma - multi-modal, multi-vector, local

 Visual search is a familiar application to many with iPhones or Android devices.
 It allows user to search photos using natural language.